neilalexander/seaglass/README.md

 cd seaglass
 pod install
 ```
-Open up `Seaglass.xcworkplace` in Xcode and build!
+Open up `Seaglass.xcworkspace` in Xcode and build!

 ## Things that work